pgchamberlin/sommelier/notes/python_setup.md

     sudo apt-get install python-pip
     pip install -U pip

-vitualenv enables us to install modules and packages local to our project, so we dont need to expose our system-level python installation to incompatible or otherwise obnoxious packages that might destabilize our other project, or OS in general
+Vitualenv enables us to install modules and packages local to our project, so we dont need to expose our system-level python installation to incompatible or otherwise obnoxious packages that might destabilize our other project, or OS in general